 Finally, in November, Baccanale presents exhibitions, conferences, markets and tastings all over the city.

 A hamlet in Imola area is definitely Dozza: a medieval town featuring painted walls, the Fortress and Enoteca Regionale of Emilia Romagna.

 15 km from Imola, next to the village of Borgo Tossignano, there is the Regional Park of ‘Vena del Gesso’ Romagnola (Chalk Vein).
 The Vena del Gesso seems like a great natural wall and it is full of in caves, tunnels and nice paths.
 The chalk vein is about 15 km long and it goes through a great part of the Santerno Valley offering visitors magnificent landscapes.

-In the village of Tossignano you can also visit the Center "I Gessi e il Fiume" (The Chalks and the River), which holds some samples of chalks and limestone and the Museum for Material Culture.
-Here you can also follow didactical laboratories about nature and the environment.
+In the village of Borgo Tossignano you can also visit the Center "La Casa del Fiume" (House of the river).
+Here you can also follow learning laboratories about nature and the environment.